Bay (horse): Color variations and terminology

 The red areas of a bay coat usually have a two-toned hair shaft, which, if shaved closely (such as when body-clipping for a horse show), may cause the horse to appear several shades lighter, a somewhat dull orange-gold, almost like a dun.
 However, as the hair grows out, it will darken again to the proper shade.
 This phenomenon is linked to the genetics that produce red coloration in horses, but usually not seen in body-clipped darker shades of bay because there is less red in the hair shaft.

 There are many terms that are used to describe particular shades and qualities of a bay coat.
 Some shade variations can be related to nutrition and grooming, but most appear to be caused by inherited factors not yet fully understood.

-The shades with the least amount of point coloration are called wild bays.
+The shades with the least point coloration are called wild bays.
 Wild bays are true bays with fully pigmented reddish coat color and black manes and tails, but the black points only extend up to the pastern or fetlock.
 Wild bay is sometimes found in conjunction with a trait called "pangare" that produces pale color on the underbelly and soft areas, such as near the stifle and around the muzzle.

 Some breed registries use the term "brown" to describe darker bays, though modern genetics have resulted in some terminology revisions such as the use of "bay or brown."
 However, "liver" chestnuts, horses with a red or brown mane and tail as well as a dark brownish body coat, are sometimes called "brown" in some colloquial contexts.
 Therefore, "brown" can be an ambiguous term for describing horse coat color.
 It is clearer to refer to dark-colored horses as dark bays or liver chestnuts.